TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/Xbox One.md

 The Riffmaster expands this input report to 28 bytes long, and adds a joystick and the Share button.

-- Bytes 10-11: Joystick X (little-endian)
+- Bytes 10-11: Joystick X (little-endian, signed)
   - Left is negative, right is positive.
-- Bytes 12-13: Joystick Y (little-endian)
+- Bytes 12-13: Joystick Y (little-endian, signed)
   - Up is positive, down is negative.
 - Byte 14: Console function buttons
   - Byte 14, bit 0 (`0x01`): Share button